-Turn the spa OFF or turn the power to the spa OFF, then proceed as follows:
+Turn the power to the spa OFF, then proceed as follows:

 - 1. Push down slightly and turn filter basket counterclockwise to unlock, then pull the basket and weir out. - 2.
 Carefully pull up the filter cartridge and bring it out of the spa. - 3.
 Rinse cartridge using a garden hose.
 Rotate and separate filter pleats while spraying water to remove all debris possible.
 Let the filter dry and then look for calcium deposits (scaling) or an oil film.
 If you find these, you will need to deep clean your filter cartridge with a "spa filter cleaning" solution to break down and remove mineral deposits and oils. - 4.
-To return basket and weir, insert and rotate clockwise to lock into position.
+Install filter then replace basket and weir by inserting and rotating clockwise to lock into position.